sccn/iEEGLAB/README.md

 - EEGLAB Toolbox installed and path added to MATLAB: https://github.com/sccn/eeglab?tab=readme-ov-file#installingcloning

-- Vistasoft for 3D glass brain visualizations: clone/download repository (https://github.com/vistalab/vistasoft.git) and add the path in MATLAB manually (see above)
+- Vistasoft for 3D glass brain visualizations: clone/download repository (https://github.com/vistalab/vistasoft.git) and add the path in MATLAB manually.

 - Data importation plugins to import your iEEG data in EEGLAB (depends on the data format; e.g., .mefd, .edf, .vhdr, etc.; See tutorial for more details).